Frequently Asked Questions Regarding Flying & Dental Conditions

 - Help avoid infection by cleaning your mouth.

-- Along with an oral antiseptic such as savacol (from the Pharmacy) can be used twice daily for two weeks.
+- An oral antiseptic such as savacol (from the Pharmacy) can be used twice daily for two weeks.

-- Warm salt rinse three times daily for two weeks.
+- Warm salt rinses three times daily for two weeks.

 - Gentle Rinsing must be done in the first 24 hours, to avoid washing out the blood clot.